NOW OPEN

 When and Where?

 The Community-Led Safe Space is located at the Woodend Neighbourhood House, 47 Forest Street, Woodend, VIC.
-Our operating hours are designed to accommodate the times when individuals may need support the most, including evenings and weekends.
+Our operating hours are designed to accommodate the times when individuals may need support the most during the evenings.

 To be the first to learn about the announcement of location and operating hours, sign up for our mailing list and follow our Instagram or Facebook pages.